The uniform sparse FFT with application to PDEs with random coefficients: The uniform sparse FFT

-We force the dimension-incremental method to select a set $\I$ containing the frequencies of the $s$ approximately largest Fourier coefficients $c_{\boldk}(u_{\boldx_g})$ for each $\boldx_g \in \setT_G$.
-Therefore, we compute the set of detected frequencies $\I_{\boldx_g}^{(1,...,t)}$ for each $\boldx_g$ in each dimension-increment $t$, but after that we form the union of these sets $\bigcup_{g=1}^{G} \I_{\boldx_g}^{(1,...,t)}$, which will be the set of detected frequencies $\I^{(1,...,t)}$ that is given to the next dimension-incremental step $t+1$.
-So we start each iteration with a larger frequency candidate set $(\I^{(1,...,t-1)} \times \I^{(t)}) \cap \P_{(1,...,t)}(\Gamma)$, which is suitable for all $\boldx_g \in \setT_G$.
+Now, we start each iteration with a larger frequency candidate set $(\I^{(1,...,t-1)} \times \I^{(t)}) \cap \P_{(1,...,t)}(\Gamma)$, which is suitable for all $\boldx_g \in \setT_G$.
 This way, the first $t$ components of the elements of the sampling set $\X^{(1,...,t)}$ are the same for each $\boldx_g$ and the random part, which causes the specific random projection of the Fourier coefficients, can be chosen equally for each $\boldx_g$ without disturbing the algorithm.
-So now we can take advantage of the fact, that our underlying differential equation solver can evaluate the solutions $u(\boldx,\boldy)$ for a given $\boldy$ for multiple values of $\boldx$ in the domain $D$.
+Therefore, we can now take advantage of the fact, that our underlying differential equation solver can evaluate the solutions $u(\boldx,\boldy)$ for a given $\boldy$ for multiple values of $\boldx$ in the domain $D_{\boldx}$.
 Accordingly, we only need to solve the differential equation once for each sampling node $\boldy$ and still get all the sampling values $u_{\boldx_g}(\boldy)$ for all $\boldx_g$ in our finite set $\setT_G$.
-Note, that this also holds for the one-dimensional detections in steps 1 and 2a.
-The deterministic parts of the used sampling sets there are independent of the particular function $u_{\boldx_g}$ and the random part can be chosen equally for each $\boldx_g$ again.
-Also note, that we might need to interpolate or approximate, if some of the values $u_{\boldx_g}(\boldy)$, $\boldx_g\in \setT_G$ and fixed $ \boldy \in \X^{(1,...,t)}$, are not directly given by the differential equation solver.
-Obviously, the larger candidate sets $(\I^{(1,...,t-1)} \times \I^{(t)}) \cap \P_{(1,...,t)}(\Gamma)$, resulting from the union of the sets $\I_{\boldx_g}^{(1,...,t)}$, will also result in larger sampling sets.
-The overall increase of sampling locations considered is still very reasonable, cf.~ Theorem \ref{thm:complexities}.
-The computational complexity suffers a bit harder from these modifications, but is not as important as the amount of sampling locations and the estimate given in Theorem \ref{thm:complexities} is probably very pessimistic anyway, cf.~ Remark \ref{rem:thm}.
-We could also think of further thresholding methods to cut the number of frequencies back to the sparsity $s$ at the end of each dimension-incremental step or at least at the end of the whole algorithm.
-In this work, we will not do this, but take a look at the total number of frequencies in the output of the algorithm in relation to the sparsity $s$, cf.\ Remark \ref{rem:growth}.
+Note that this also holds for the one-dimensional detections in steps~1 and~2a.
+Also, we might need to interpolate or approximate, if some of the values $u_{\boldx_g}(\boldy)$, $\boldx_g\in \setT_G$ and fixed $ \boldy \in \X^{(1,...,t)}$, are not directly given by the differential equation solver.
+Obviously, the larger candidate sets $(\I^{(1,...,t-1)} \times \I^{(t)}) \cap \P_{(1,...,t)}(\Gamma)$, resulting from the union of the sets $\I_{\boldx_g}^{(1,...,t-1)}$, $g=1,\ldots,G$, and the union of the sets $\I_{\boldx_g}^{(t)}$, $g=1,\ldots,G$, will also result in larger sampling sets.
+The overall increase of sampling locations considered is still very reasonable, cf.\ Theorem \ref{thm:complexities}.
+The computational complexity suffers a bit harder from these modifications, but is not as important as the amount of sampling locations, cf.\ Remark \ref{rem:complex}.
+We could also think of further thresholding methods to cut the number of frequencies back to the sparsity parameter $s$ at the end of each dimension-incremental step or at least at the end of the whole algorithm.
+In this work, we will not do this, but take a look at the total number of frequencies in the output of the algorithm in relation to the sparsity parameter $s$, cf.\ Remark \ref{rem:growth}.

 Overall, the proposed method is now capable of computing approximations